 We maintain a retirement savings plan, or 401(k) plan, open to all employees from their first day at work, that provides eligible U.S. employees with an opportunity to save for retirement on a tax advantaged basis.
 Under the 401(k) Plan, eligible employees may defer up to 75% of their compensation subject to applicable annual contribution limits imposed by the Internal Revenue Code of 1986, as amended, or the Code and limits imposed by non-discrimination testing.
 Our employees' pre-tax contributions are allocated to each participant's individual account and participants are immediately and fully vested in their contributions.
 We match a portion of employee contributions according to the 401(k) plan (subject to Internal Revenue Service limits and non-discrimination testing).
 For 2022, the matching contribution was 50% of the first 6% of eligible contributions made by the participants for such plan year.
-The 401(k) plan is intended to be qualified under Section 401(a) of the Code with the 401(k) plan's related trust intended to be tax exempt under Section 501(a) of the Code.
+The 401(k) plan is intended to be qualified under Section 401(a) of the Code.
 As a tax-qualified retirement plan, contributions to the 401(k) plan and earnings on those contributions are not taxable to the employees until distributed from the 401(k) plan.
 We made matching contributions of approximately \$830,000 to the 401(k) Plan during the year ended December 31, 2022.